exercism/python/exercises/practice/linked-list/.docs/instructions.apped.md

 Sometimes it is necessary to [raise an exception][raising].
 When you do this, you should always include a **meaningful error message** to indicate what the source of the error is.
 This makes your code more readable and helps significantly with debugging.
 For situations where you know that the error source will be a certain type, you can choose to raise one of the [built in error types][error types], but should still include a meaningful message.

-This particular exercise requires that you use the [raise statement][raise] to "throw" a `ValueError` when a node value being `delet()`-ed is not found in the linked list.
+This particular exercise requires that you use the [raise statement][raise] to "throw" a `ValueError` when a node value being `delete()`-ed is not found in the linked list.
 Additionally, an `IndexError` should be thrown if there are no nodes left to `pop()`.
 The tests will only pass if you both `raise` these `exceptions` and include messages with them.

 To raise a `ValueError` with a message, write the message as an argument to the `exception` type: